HosseinChalaki/SenecaCPA-DBS301/README.md

 # Labs
 The labs in this course are assigned weekly and completion of it proves the student's understanding of that weeks material.
 The labs are a series of questions or tasks that must be completed using the week material.
 The questions can be found summarized within the lab files.
-All work is/was done on Oracle SQL Developer.
+All work was done on Oracle SQL Developer.

 # Creation Scripts